madprops/empris/README.md

 It uses playerctl to get a list of players.

-The "labels" are displayed to pick a player.
+The labels are displayed to pick a player.

 When a player is selected it triggers play-pause.

-Then shows the updated list again 0.1 seconds later.
+It auto-pauses all other playing players.